martazvch/rover-lang/doc/spec.md

 ### Statements

 - All symbols declaration are statements and can be done in any scope
-- While can't be an expression because of the fact that you may never enter the loop
+- While can't be an expression because you may never enter the loop

 ### Variables

 - Immutable variables are declared with `let` and mutables ones with `var`
-- Variable declared without value are declared as `null`.
-Static anylyzis pass try to warn the user in case of using an uninit variable.
+- Variable declared without value are declared as `uninit`.
+Using an undefined value is a compile time error
 - Assignment is not an expression
 - Variable names can shadow other variable with the same name if it's not within the same scope
 - Variable's type is declared after `:` after the name